l3uddz/missarr/README.md

 ## Installing missarr

-missarr offers [pre-compiled binaries](https://github.com/l3uddz/missarr/releases/latest) for Linux, MacOS and Windows for each official release.
+missarr offers [pre-compiled binaries](https://github.com/l3uddz/missarr/releases/latest) for Linux, macOS and Windows for each official release.

 Alternatively, you can build the Missarr binary yourself.
 To build missarr on your system, make sure: